1Mill/notes/books/an-elegant-puzzle.md

 * Do the hard thing now, do not postpone it
 * Build social networks to get work done effectively
 * Authority is a weak way to work that limits innovation and is usually far from the information
-* Prioritize your time to work on impacts things and not things that just show up on your calendar
+* Prioritize your time to work on impactful things and not things that just show up on your calendar
 * Professional growth comes from scope of work being done in the orgnization, not the number of people reporting to you
   * Look for gaps in the curent org to fill
 * When work comes your way, do one of the following:
-  1. Close out and quickly and permantnly as possible
+  1. Close out and quickly and permanently as possible
   2. Solve: Design a solution so that you do not have to handle it again within 6 months (e.g. policies)
   3. Delegate to somebody else
 * Culture only changes through persistent and consistent effort